thejimbirch/catsinmyyard/wp-content/plugins/updraftplus/readme.txt

 <a href="https://updraftplus.com">UpdraftPlus</a> simplifies backups (and restoration).
 Backup into the cloud (Amazon S3 (or compatible), Dropbox, Google Drive, Rackspace Cloud, DreamObjects, FTP, Openstack Swift, UpdraftPlus Vault and email) and restore with a single click.
 Backups of files and database can have separate schedules.
 The paid version also backs up to Microsoft OneDrive, Microsoft Azure, Google Cloud Storage, SFTP, SCP, and WebDAV.

-<strong>Top-quality:</strong> UpdraftPlus is the highest-ranking backup plugin on wordpress.org, with <strong>over 800,000 currently active installs</strong>.
+<strong>Top-quality:</strong> UpdraftPlus is the highest-ranking backup plugin on wordpress.org, with <strong>over a million currently active installs</strong>.
 Widely tested and reliable, this is the world's #1 most popular and mostly highly rated scheduled backup plugin.
 Millions of backups completed!

 [vimeo https://vimeo.com/154870690]